 Spend the afternoon and evening taking a cooking class or a food tour of Bologna.

-We took this cooking class, which starts at 4 pm.
+We took this cooking class.
 You’ll learn how to make a spritz and then you’ll make your own tagliatelle pasta, which you will enjoy with freshly made ragu sauce (made by the staff).
 This laid-back cooking class is lots of fun and well worth it if you want to learn how to make homemade pasta.

 There are also quite a few food tours in Bologna.
 Many start in the afternoon, although some are offered at lunch, so if you decide to take one of those, you will have to adjust this itinerary.